hucker/pathql/README.md

 - Single-threaded (`threaded=False`) walks the tree and filters each entry in a single loop.
 Simpler and predictable; good for small trees or when threading is not desired.
-- Threaded (`threaded=True`) starts a daemon producer thread that walks the filesystem and pushes `(path, stat_result)` tuples into a bounded `queue.Queue` (default maxsize: 10).
+- Threaded (`threaded=True`) starts a producer thread that walks the filesystem and pushes `(path, stat_result)` tuples into a bounded `queue.Queue` (default maxsize: 10).
 The consumer (caller) reads from the queue and runs the filter expression.
 This can improve throughput when the filesystem is slow or when filter evaluation is relatively expensive.
 - The producer places a `None` sentinel on the queue when traversal completes; the consumer stops after seeing the sentinel and joins the producer thread.

 ### Stat caching and `stat_result`

-- The producer (threaded mode) or the single-threaded walker performs `path.stat()` once per file and passes the `stat_result` along with the path to the filters.
+- The producer (threaded mode) or the single-threaded walker performs `path.stat()` once per file (at most) and passes the `stat_result` along with the path to the filters.
 Filters should accept and refer the provided `stat_result` to avoid extra system calls.
+- `stat-result` is only generated when it is actually used and if other filter expressions require stat, they use a cached version.
 - All filters in PathQL accept optional `now` and `stat_result` parameters so that a single `now` timestamp can be used for consistent comparisons and so callers can reuse stat results.

+### Timing ###

+IN large directory trees with 100's or 1000's of files the time changes between the beginning and end of a query, sometimes by many seconds or more.
+This can lead to race conditions when ages are calculated.
+The design decision that was made is that at the start of a query the current time is read (or a user provided one is used) for all datetime calculations.
+This is imperfect because there are many possible issues.
+For example, a  file existed when you started the run but was deleted when you finished.
+There are many ways that this problem could be solved with varying degrees of "quality".

 ### Recursion, files vs directories